dutu/cryptox/docs/api_documentation.md

 #### Arguments

-* `options` argument is not used and it is ignored
+* `options` argument is not used and it is ignored, except for poloniex.
+For poloniex `{ account: 'all' }` can be used for summing up the balances of all accounts (exchange, margin and lending)

 * `callback` see [Callbacks](#callbacks)